Rep. Mary Isaacson's Biography

 Mary received her bachelor's in Political Science from State University of New York at Oneonta, an A.S. in Early Childhood Education from State University of New York at Farmingdale and is certified by the Temple Real Estate Institute.

-Mary resides in the Northern Liberties section of Philadelphia with her husband Chris and two children, Sophia and Oscar, along with their dog, Molly.
+Mary resides in the Northern Liberties section of Philadelphia where she raised her children, Sophia and Oscar.